The HT Rating

 Hull Maintenance Technicians do the metal work necessary to keep all types of shipboard structures and surfaces in good condition.
 They also maintain shipboard plumbing and marine sanitation systems, repair small boats, operate and maintain ballast control systems, and manage the Quality Assurance Program.

 Hull Maintenance Technician class "A" school is approximately 16 weeks in duration, and the school is located in Great Lakes, Illinois.
+The HT rating requires a 60 month (5 year) service obligation for those leaving for boot-camp in Fiscal Year 2018 and beyond.

-Hull Maintenance Technician (HT)
+Hull Maintenance Technician (NOS B220)

 The duties performed by Hull Maintenance Technicians include installing, maintaining and repairing valves, piping, plumbing system fittings and fixtures, and marine sanitation systems.
 They repair decks, structures and hulls by welding, brazing, riveting and caulking, and they examine, test welds and various shipboard structures using radiological, ultrasonic and magnetic particle testing equipment.